 Create Positive Opportunities

 The best possible way to look at food truck mistakes is that they provide you as the vendor way to make amends with a chance to impress your customers and turn the situation into a positive.
 The first thing you have to do is admit that a mistake has happened, and then repeatedly attempt to make it up to the customer.
 An overcooked menu item can be quickly followed by:

-- A personal correspondence the following day (phone, email, social media, etc…)
+- Write a personal correspondence the following day (email, social media, hand written note).

-- An invitation to come back for a free meal
+- Give an invitation to come back for a free meal.

 In most cases, the food you serve off your truck isn’t the only place in town where a consumer can order it.
 But this level of service is impossible for most of them to find.
 Getting out in front of your customers can convert a missed opportunity into a long time loyal customer.